apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**UK passes controversial bill to send asylum seekers to Rwanda after two years of challenges**
+**FTC files to block Tapestry, Capri merger**

-You can read more about it [here](https://www.cnn.com/2024/04/22/uk/uk-passes-rwanda-bill-intl/index.html).
+You can read more about it [here](https://www.washingtonpost.com/business/2024/04/22/tapestry-capri-merger-ftc/).

 ## Requirements
 - Python 3.8